in-person THERAPY IN LOS ANGELES and online SERVING CALIFORNIA

 We may be a good fit for therapy if:

-• Our work together will involve slowing down and diving more deeply.
+• Because much of our work will be experiential, we will often slow down and dive more deeply.
 You are likely to hear me say, “Would you be open to trying a little exercise around this?”
 You can always say no, of course!
-However, a new experience, perspective, or insight – discovered in session – often sets the stage for positive change during the week and beyond.
+However, a new experience or perspective -- discovered through your own senses in session – often sets the stage for positive, embodied change during the week and beyond.

 • Not checking their watch constantly because they’ve scheduled people back to back; not cutting you off at the 45 minute mark when you’re in the middle of something really important; and not sitting passively or letting you just vent week after week.